iSevenDays/ClearMyBand/README.md

 Creates a tile on Microsoft Band 2.

 Tapping on the tile will open the tile with text "Clearing notifications...".

-If the event is successfully received by ClearMyBand app, then app will try to remove previously selected notifications.
+If the event is successfully received by ClearMyBand app, then app will try to clear notifications from previously selected tiles.

 If operation was successfly, "Notifications cleared" will appear on Microsoft Band 2.